omgitsbenhayes/247_rating_scraper/README.md

 ## Usage

 Follow the steps below to install, configure, and run the Scrapy spider.
+The spider will process each of the start URLs and navigate to the player detail pages.

 ### Installation